Ricardo J. Alfaro: Working for the United Nations

 A significant portion of Alfaro's service to his country related to his work in the United Nations.
 In 1945, he headed the U.N.
 Relief and Recovery Administration mission to ten Latin American republics.
 He was also Panama's delegate to the United Nations Conference on International Organization in San Francisco and chairman of the special committee that drafted the Spanish text of the United Nations Charter of 1945.

-In 1949, Alfaro was chairman of the legal committee of the third session of the U.N.
-General Assembly that drew up the text of the Convention on Genocide.
+In 1949, Alfaro was chairman of the legal committee of the Third session of the United Nations General Assembly that drew up the text of the Convention on Genocide.
 From 1949 to 1953 served as member of the International Law Commission.
 In that capacity, he promoted the Declaration on the Rights and Duties of States, and his draft became the basis of the version eventually approved by the commission.
 On June 3, 1949, he was appointed by that commission as rapporteur on the desirability of establishing a permanent court to try persons guilty of genocide.